-The Market Evaluation stage (question mark) is the research stage where you can analyze and measure the importance of each strategic market, individually.
+The Market Evaluation stage (question mark) is the research stage.
+This is where you can analyze and measure the importance of each strategic market, individually.
 Localized search-engine marketing campaigns for each of the strategic markets are ideal to inexpensively perform your analysis.

-Once you’ve identified the key geographies that appear to have the most potential, you can transition the top 1 to 3 geographies to the Market Validation stage (star), while keeping the others in evaluation.
+Once you’ve identified the key geographies that appear to have the most potential, you can transition the top 1 to 3 geographies to the Market Validation stage (star).
+Do that while keeping the others in evaluation.
 Your goal in the market validation stage is to establish sales channels and marketing strategies to actively pursue selling your product in these promising geographies.

 When justified, these target markets can move into the Market Penetration opens in a new windowstage (cash cow).
 This is where you want to be long term for the top 10 world markets.

 It is no secret that successful international companies earn over 50% of their revenues from international markets.
-So build and balance your international market portfolio by moving them from one stage to the other, just like you build and balance your product portfolio in the BCG matrix.
+So build and balance your international market portfolio by moving them from one stage to the other.
+Similarly to how you build and balance your product portfolio in the BCG matrix.
 Using this approach to geographies, you can penetrate the world by dividing it and then conquering it!

 Whitepaper Going Global on a Shoestring?!Want to grow your business outside of your current markets?
 Request our complimentary whitepaper to learn more about how you can achieve international market penetration incrementally and judiciously.